Energy in the United Kingdom: Electricity generation

 The UK energy policy had targeted a total contribution from renewable energy to achieve 10% by 2010, but it was not until 2012 that this figure was exceeded; renewable energy sources supplied 11.3% (41.3 TWh) of the electricity generated in the United Kingdom in 2012.

 The Scottish Government had a target of generating 17% to 18% of Scotland's electricity from renewables by 2010, rising to 40% by 2020.

+Renewable electricity

+In 2022, renewable sources contributed 41.9% to the United Kingdom's total electricity generation, marking a substantial 1,452% increase from 2000 to 2022.
+Renewable electricity generation is primarily driven by wind, solar, and hydroelectric sources.
+Wind power was the largest contributor, accounting for 79.1% of renewable electricity generation, followed by solar PV at 13.7%, and hydroelectric power at 7.2%.

 Regional differences

 While in some ways limited by which powers are devolved, the four nations of the United Kingdom have different energy mixes and ambitions.
 Scotland currently has a target of 80% of electricity from renewables by 2020, which was increased from an original ambition of 50% by 2020 after it exceeded its interim target of 31 percent by 2011.
 Scotland has most of the UK's hydro-electric power generation facilities.
 It has a quarter of the EU's estimated offshore wind potential, and is at the forefront of testing various marine energy systems.